v

 ii.
 Graphical Abstract

 A graphical abstract is highly recommended.
 A well-designed graphical abstract usually draws more attention to the online article, which will be published online along with the full article and may be selected as the cover or back cover art of the issue.
 The graphical abstract should summarize the contents of the article in a concise and pictorial form.
 The graphical abstract should be submitted as a separate file in the online submission system.
 Image size: Please provide an image with a minimum of 531 × 1328 pixels (h × w), or more in the same proportion.
 The image should be readable at a size of 5 × 13 cm using a regular screen resolution of 96 dpi.
 Preferred file types: JPG, TIFF, or PDF for submission; an editable version, such as PSD, EPS, AI, Visio, WMF, EMF, Word, Excel, PowerPoint, OPJ, CDR, or PDF is preferred for the production process.
 No additional text, outline, or synopsis should be included.
 Any text or label must be part of the image file.
-Unnecessary white space or a heading “Graphical Abstract” should not be within the image file.
+Unnecessary white space or the heading “Graphical Abstract” should not be within the image file.

 iiiKeywords